-- 1. In the Commercial Industrial Subdistrict and RSMU Subdistrict, development of an industrial use, life science use, research services use, research assembly use, research testing services use, or research warehousing use, is exempt from the building placement requirements in Section 4.3.3.B. - 2.
+- 1. In the Commercial Industrial Subdistrict, development of an industrial use is exempt from the building placement requirements in Section 4.3.3.B. - 2.
 In the Warehouse Mixed Use Subdistrict: - a.
 If the principal street is a NBG Urban Roadway or Highway, development of an industrial use is exempt from the building placement requirements in Section 4.3.3.B.